 - Topical steroids have been used to good effect in eyelid inflammation but should be used cautiously and stopped as soon as possible to prevent corneal melting.

-- The use of ciclosporin ophthalmic emulsion has been supported by a number of clinical trials.
+- The possible use of ciclosporin ophthalmic emulsion has been supported by a number of clinical trials.

 - Isotretinoin is occasionally used in severe eye disease but can cause blepharoconjunctivitis and is best reserved for specialist use in patients who have failed to respond to other agents.